The person who says it cannot be done should

 When you have filled in a page, you can reuse it by writing over the

 top of ink outlines very lightly in pencil, leaving almost no mark.
-Keep writing over the outlines until
+Say the words out loud while

-Never go back and correct an outline – it is completely pointless, a
+Never go back and correct an outline, just circle the

 outline and write it again.